awsdocs/amazon-sagemaker-developer-guide/doc_source/model-parallel-customize-training-script-tf.md

 1. Import and initialize the library with [https://sagemaker.readthedocs.io/en/stable/api/training/smp_versions/v1.2.0/smd_model_parallel_common_api.html#smp.init](https://sagemaker.readthedocs.io/en/stable/api/training/smp_versions/v1.2.0/smd_model_parallel_common_api.html#smp.init)\.

-1. Define Keras model by inheriting from [https://sagemaker.readthedocs.io/en/stable/api/training/smp_versions/v1.2.0/smd_model_parallel_tensorflow.html](https://sagemaker.readthedocs.io/en/stable/api/training/smp_versions/v1.2.0/smd_model_parallel_tensorflow.html) instead of Keras Model class\.
+1. Define a Keras model by inheriting from [https://sagemaker.readthedocs.io/en/stable/api/training/smp_versions/v1.2.0/smd_model_parallel_tensorflow.html](https://sagemaker.readthedocs.io/en/stable/api/training/smp_versions/v1.2.0/smd_model_parallel_tensorflow.html) instead of the Keras Model class\.
 Return the model outputs from the call method of the `smp.DistributedModel` object\.
 Be mindful that any tensors returned from the call method will be broadcast across model\-parallel devices, incurring communication overhead, so any tensors that are not needed outside the call method \(such as intermediate activations\) should not be returned\.

 1. Set `drop_remainder=True` in `tf.Dataset.batch()` method\.
 This is to ensure that the batch size is always divisible by the number of microbatches\.

 1. Seed the random operations in the data pipeline using `smp.dp_rank()`, e\.g\., `shuffle(ds, seed=smp.dp_rank())` to ensure consistency of data samples across GPUs that hold different model partitions\.

-1. Put the forward and backward logic in a step function and decorate it with smp\.step\.
+1. Put the forward and backward logic in a step function and decorate it with `smp.step`\.

-1. Perform post\-processing on the outputs across microbatches using [https://sagemaker.readthedocs.io/en/stable/api/training/smp_versions/v1.2.0/smd_model_parallel_common_api.html#StepOutput](https://sagemaker.readthedocs.io/en/stable/api/training/smp_versions/v1.2.0/smd_model_parallel_common_api.html#StepOutput) methods such as reduce\_mean\.
+1. Perform post\-processing on the outputs across microbatches using [https://sagemaker.readthedocs.io/en/stable/api/training/smp_versions/v1.2.0/smd_model_parallel_common_api.html#StepOutput](https://sagemaker.readthedocs.io/en/stable/api/training/smp_versions/v1.2.0/smd_model_parallel_common_api.html#StepOutput) methods such as `reduce_mean`\.
 The [https://sagemaker.readthedocs.io/en/stable/api/training/smp_versions/v1.2.0/smd_model_parallel_common_api.html#smp.init](https://sagemaker.readthedocs.io/en/stable/api/training/smp_versions/v1.2.0/smd_model_parallel_common_api.html#smp.init) function must have a return value that depends on the output of `smp.DistributedModel`\.

 1. If there is an evaluation step, similarly place the forward logic inside an smp\.step\-decorated function and post\-process the outputs using [`StepOutput` API](https://sagemaker.readthedocs.io/en/stable/api/training/smp_versions/v1.2.0/smd_model_parallel_common_api.html#StepOutput)\.

 To learn more about the SageMaker's distributed model parallel library API, refer to the [API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_model_parallel.html)\.

+The following Python script is an example of a training script after the changes are made\.

 ```
 import tensorflow as tf